 Alzheimer’s disease typically progresses slowly in three general stages: early, middle, and late.
-Since Alzheimer’s affects people in different ways, each person may experience symptoms – or progress through the stages – differently.
+Since the stages of Alzheimer’s disease affect people in different ways, each person may experience symptoms – or progress through the stages – differently.
 The stages below provide an overall idea of how abilities change once symptoms appear and should only be used as a general guide.
 (Dementia is a general term to describe the symptoms of mental decline that accompany Alzheimer’s and other brain diseases.)

 A person may still function independently but may feel as if he or she is having memory lapses.
 Symptoms may not be widely apparent, but family and friends may notice changes.

 - Difficulty coming up with the right word or name.